 Airports in Vietnam

 There are 8 international airports in Vietnam at present which accept the Vietnam eVisa that can be applied for online by completing the online visa application form.
-The list of international airports in Vietnam below includes the airport name, location and the airport code which can be used to identify each airport.
+The list of international airports in Vietnam below includes the airport name, location and airport code which can be used to identify each airport.

 - Can Tho International Airport (VCA) Cần Thơ